pandio-com/pandioml/README.md

       This file should contain all the necessary Python packages to power `function.py`.
 The contents of this will automatically be installed for you when deploying to Pandio's platform.
 When running locally, make sure to install as you normally would `pip install -r requirements.txt`

+1. `./folder_name/config.py`

+      This contains non-sensitive configuration parameters for the project.
+Sensitive configuration parameters are set via the PandioCLI.

 #### `pandiocli config show`

 This will output the current configuration for the PandioCLI